muratk3n/thirdwave/en/tweets/2020/week17c.md

 this preferential system.
 After a while ppl forgot how it started.
 Who would research its basis?
 People like Thomas Friedman are too fucking stupid to question those assumptions.
-This is the guy who will write the narrative for you after something happened, within the existing reality.
+This is the guy who will write the narrative for you after it happened, within the existing reality.
 He doesnt have the necessary constitution to dig any deeper.
 Same for most of the Washington think-tank crowd.
 The ones who could, had the skills somehow stayed out, I guess also bcz of inertia.